daytistics/daytistics/docs/docs/index.md

 Contributions are welcome!
 If you want to contribute to the project you can take a look into the **Contributer Guide** section.
 There you can find guidelines and useful tips to get started.

 If you are not a programmer, you can still contribute financially.
-Financial contributions help me prioritize work on this project over others and show me that there is a real need for project development.
+Financial contributions help us prioritize our work on this project over others and show us that there is a real need for project development.
+You can donate to us via [Polar.sh](https://polar.sh/daytistics/).

 ## Communication